-Futsal is FIFA’s AND AMF official indoor soccer game which is, essentially, a scaled down version of outdoor soccer played indoors.
-It is a small sided game (5v5) played on a smaller field (roughly basketball court sized) with a smaller (size 3-4) ball.
+Futsal is FIFA’s AND AMF official indoor soccer game which is, essentially, a scaled-down version of outdoor soccer played indoors.
+It is a small-sided game (5v5) played on a smaller field (roughly basketball court sized) with a smaller (size 3-4) ball.
 Futsal is played with touchline boundaries.
 There are no walls in play.
 This is the game that outdoor soccer players around the globe play when they are indoors to refine and maintain their control skills and touch.
 It is superior to walled soccer in terms of developing better skills and technique.
-In traditional Australian walled soccer, players regularly whack the ball (and sometimes their bodies) against the boards which promotes improper technique and too often rewards errant play.
+In traditional Australian walled soccer, players regularly whack the ball (and sometimes their bodies) against the boards which promote improper technique and too often reward errant play.
 In Futsal, players are constantly reminded to play the same quality control game that is required for success in the outdoor game.

 The game is frequently referred to as Five-A-Side.
 Once the ball got rolling, Futsal gained rapid popularity throughout South America, particularly in Brazil.
 The skill developed in this game is visible in the world-famous style the Brazilians display outdoors on the full-sized field.
 Pele, Zico, Socrates, Bebeto and other Brazilian superstars developed their skill playing Futsal.
 While Brazil continues to be the Futsal hub of the world, the game is now played, under the auspices of AMF all over the world, from Europe to North and Central America and the Caribbean, South America, Africa, and Asia and Oceania.

 The first international competition took place in 1965 when Paraguay won the first South American Cup.
 Six more South American Cups were held through 1979, with Brazil winning all of them.
 Brazil continued its dominance with a victory in the first Pan American Cup in 1980 and won it again the next time it was played in 1984.